t-hashimoto249/js-bbclib/README.md

 ```

 # Usage
-The usage explains on the presupposition that bbccore(:9000) and bbc-app-rest(:3000) are set up localhost.
+First, you set up bbccore(:9000) and bbc-app-rest(:3000) on localhost or anther node.

 ・Make, serialize and sign transaction.